aitemr/design-patterns/Objective-C/README.md

 ## Support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/design-patterns/issues/new) or give me feedback via email: aitemr16@gmail.com
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/design-patterns/issues/new)

 ## License